PeterAjaaa/setor_mobil_backend/README.md

 - Add realtime data update to clients, maybe with WebSocket or similar
 - Add healthcheck endpoint for API
 - Add metrics endpoint for observability
+- Set service fee and insurance from backend

 ## Flow for new feature addition